 Spartanburg, SC 29303

-Ms. Yu-Chun Lin, Instructor
+Ms. Yu-Chun Lin, Volunteer Instructor

-The program will hire nine language tutors to assist students’ application of classroom lessons in conversations at the Chinese Table during the lunch time, and during the one-hour tutorial hour each day (the ratio of language tutor and participants is 1:5).
+The program will hire eight language tutors to assist students’ application of classroom lessons in conversations at the Chinese Table during the lunch time, and during the one-hour tutorial hour each day (the ratio of language tutor and participants is 1:5).
 Their other tasks include assisting participants’ learning and participation in the cultural activities and assisting participants’ preparation for Friday Showtime.
 The tutors need to be fluent in Chinese (a minimum proficiency level at Intermediate Mid in ACTFL OPI testing) and to be knowledgeable about Chinese culture (having prior skills in some cultural activities).
-They will be recruited from the fifteen undergraduate students from China at Wofford College, Chinese major students at Wofford who have completed at least two-years of Chinese learning and received Intermediate Mid or higher level in ACTFL OPI testing (Wofford students normally received Intermediate High/Advanced Low in ACTFL OPIc testing), and a heritage speakers from local community.
+They will be recruited from the undergraduate students from China at Wofford College, Chinese major students at Wofford who have completed at least two-years of Chinese learning and received Intermediate Mid or higher level in ACTFL OPI testing (Wofford students normally received Intermediate High/Advanced Low in ACTFL OPI testing), and heritage speakers from local community.

 Ms. Kealey O'Conner, Pre-Program Administrative Assistant

 Ms. Kealey O’Conner is a sophomore Accounting major who attends Wofford College.
 She has taken three semesters of Chinese language and culture classes.
 Additionally, she has worked as a tutor and an Administrative Assistant for the 2013 STARTALK Chinese program at Wofford.
 As a tutor, she designed classroom activities to extend the learning beyond the classroom.
 As an administrative assistant, she organized the post-program reunion workshops and attended STARTALK fall conference to assist with Wofford’s exhibition to share our program with other STARTALK program directors and instructors, which was warmly received.